ianmott77/wireless-timer/README.md

 The final set up step for an Arduino is to upload the CLI script.
 Once you have done that you are done!

 ### Raspberry Pi
-### Operating System
+#### Operating System
-This project is based on using
+This project uses Raspbian Stretch Lite (https://www.raspberrypi.org/downloads/raspbian/) as it's base but requires several steps to set up.
+In future this wil all be rolled in to a custom image but currently requires manual set up.
+#### Configuring Raspbian